Lombiq/Orchard-Dojo-Library/Library/Faq/Index.md

 ## Where are the log files?

 If you experience issues in a production environment the best way to start investigating the issue is by taking a look at the log files.
 These are under App_Data/Logs in the deployed site's folder or under src/Orchard.Web/App_Data/Logs if you're running from the full source code locally.

+## How can I test SSL locally?

+If you're running your Orchard instance through the auto-configured IIS Express (i.e. by hitting Ctrl + F5) you can access the site through SSL by changing the protocol to https and using the port 44300.
+This is useful if you want to test e.g. if you've configured the Secure Sockets Layer module correctly.